vandre/Get-AppRegistrationExpiration/README.md

 | where TimeGenerated > ago(1d)
 | project TimeGenerated, DisplayName_s, ApplicationId_Guid_g, Type_s, StartDate_value_t, EndDate_value_t, Status_s, DaysToExpiration_d
 `
+**Note:** If the kusto query presents an error that it "failed to resolve table or column expression" you may need to wait and try again later.

 -	Input a **0** to the threshold Value box.
 -	And change the evaluation to **1440** and **1440** for a daily run.